nus-cs2103-AY2122S2/tp/docs/UserGuide.md

        <figcaption class="figure-caption">Figure 2: Login Prompt Display</figcaption>
    </figure>

-5. After you have successfully logged in, the GUI will be loaded up with sample data and MedBook should look like the picture below.
+5. After you have successfully logged in, the GUI will launch with sample data and MedBook will look like the picture below.

    <figure class="figure">
        <img src="images/HomeScreen.png" alt="Login Prompt Display" width="500">